-When you are in a hurry to get from your car to your home, office, or into a store, locking the keys in the car is easy to do.
+When you are in a hurry to get from your car to your home, office, or into a store, the chances are that you will be locking yourself out.
 While most cars have buzzers to remind you the keys are in the ignition, they don’t help if you remove the keys and lay them on a seat or drop them on the floor.
 Develop a habit that will help by considering the following tips to avoid locking your keys in the car.

 Keep the Keys in Your Hand

 When you stop your car, take the keys out of the ignition and hold onto them until you exit the vehicle.
 Once you are out of the car, lock the doors.
 Setting the keys down in the car, even for a minute, makes it easy to forget them.
 The keys can slide down between the seat and the seat back or fall on the floor and get left because they are out of site.

 You might want to put the keys in your pocket, and that is okay too.
 If you carry a purse, don’t put the keys in there until after you are out of the car in case you leave the purse behind by accident.

 Single keys are not very large so keeping one in your wallet is an excellent way to ensure you have a spare key if you lock yourself out of your car.
 Tape the key to a business card and slide it into one of the credit card slots in your wallet.
 The key will be there if you need it and your wallet is a much safer place for it than somewhere on the car.

 Use the Key Fob to Lock the Car